DS4PS/cpp-524-sum-2020/schedule.md

 The result is a tool that can be used by a wide variety of researchers or evaluators to derive a quantitative measure of the thing that is very difficult to observe passively.
 If the tool is valid and reliable, then it should provide consistent metrics that can be used to compare individuals and groups.

+If your desire more backgroud, the following textbook chapter provides a nice summary of measurement theory in social science research:

+*Kimberlin, C. L., & Winterstein, A. G. (2008).
+Validity and reliability of measurement instruments used in research.
+American journal of health-system pharmacy, 65(23), 2276-2284.* [ [pdf](https://github.com/DS4PS/cpp-529-master/raw/master/articles/measurement/reliabillity-and-validity-of-measures.pdf) ]

+### INSTRUCTIONS:

 This project step has two parts:

 **PART ONE:**